 Lucas is a MSc student in the Ecology Department, and an undergraduate student of Applied Mathematics, both at Universidade de São Paulo.
 He is advised by Paulo Guimarães and co-advised by Rodrigo Cogni.
 Through mathematical modelling and simulations, he is exploring how species abundances affect the coevolutionary dynamics in mutualistic networks.

-Marcos Martins is a Biological Sciences undergraduate student at Universidade de São Paulo, with an exchange program at University of Canterbury, New Zealand (2015).
+Marcos Martins is a Biological Sciences is a Master's student at Universidade de São Paulo.
 His main interests are in evolutionary ecology, conservation genetics and phylogeography.
 He is currently working in the interaction among the endosimbiont Wolbachia, Drosophilla spp. and their viruses.